 A stress-free environment encourages the interviewees to showcase their skills and abilities as clearly as possible.
 To keep stress out of an interview scenario:

 If the interview is being conducted remotely, take a moment to explain how the video interview technology works and provide the candidates with the necessary instructions.
+There are many benefits of video interviewing so make sure both you and the candidate can leverage them effectively.

 Be Time Conscious